casper-network/docs-archive/theory/abstract-consensus.rst

 Any set of messages closed under traversing via justifications is a j-dag.
 We typically use j-dags in two contexts:

 -  when talking about the **local j-dag**, i.e. the data structure that a validator maintains to reflect the ever-growing knowledge about the on-going consensus
--  when talking about the universe of all-possible j-dags over a set :math:`M` of messages - this universe is an infinite POSET, who has j-dags as elements and the ordering relation is set-inclusion, so, **jdag1 <= jdag2 iff jdag1 ⊂ jdag2**.
+-  when talking about the universe of all-possible j-dags over a set :math:`M` of messages - this universe is an infinite POSET, who has j-dags as elements and the ordering relation is set-inclusion, so, **jdag1 <= jdag2 iff jdag1 \subset jdag2**.

 From the point of view of pure mathematics, the local **j-dag** corresponds to a chain in the universe - on receiving some message, a validator updates its local j-dag, and the updated j-dag will then be a superset of the previous j-dag he has.